DevCloudNinjas/DEVOPS_JENKINS_101/README.md

 6. select the credential
 7. Apply and Save

-### Stage-03: Jforg Artifactory integration with Jenkins
+### Stage-03: Jfrog Artifactory integration with Jenkins

-1. go to Manage Jenkins>Manage Credentials > system > Add credentials > username and password > write the username and password we created in jforg artifacotry and save and apply.
+1. go to Manage Jenkins>Manage Credentials > system > Add credentials > username and password > write the username and password we created in Jfrog artifacotry and save and apply.

 2. now to  Manage  Jenkins  >  configure system/system>  search for Jfrog
 3. give instance id as artifactory name